 Are there certifications in your area of expertise?
 Continuing education courses?
 Or any type of accreditation to upgrade your skills and build authority?

 You might also look at organizations that certify life coaches.
 The field is largely unregulated, so a certification sets you apart from others who might not have the same credentials.
-Plus, you’ll pick up tons of new skills and get to practice with people who have experience.
+Plus, you’ll pick up tons of new skills and practice with people who have experience.
 The networking opportunities alone are well worth the investment.
 Having an expert or mentor to turn to when you have a question always helps.

 6. Decide On Your Service Offerings